How To Change Your Self-concept & Become Your True Self

 Higher Vision

 Our ideal is not necessarily God’s ideal.
 Why not envision our source, our higher self—our most authentic self?
 We should embody this higher self and its inherent qualities, which are already present within us.
 We can embody it only when we change our perspective, seeing everything from a higher point of view.
-We let go of our three-dimensional persona and expand toward the fifth dimension, beyond time and space, where our true self resides.
+We let go of our three-dimensional persona and expand towards the fifth dimension, beyond time and space, where our true self resides.

 Therefore, changing our self-concept doesn't require striving and effort.
 It's about finding our true self, realizing that self from within, and accepting that as ourselves.
 Either way, it doesn’t require effort because we already are that self.
 We are only unaware of our true nature.